mkotsovoulou/python/labs/hello/README.md

 ## Listing Files

 Hello, world!
-At right, in the *text editor*, is the very first program we wrote in C, in a file called `hello.c`.
+At right, in the *text editor*, is the very first program we wrote in Python, in a file called `hello.py`.

 Click the folder icon, and you'll see that `hello.py` is the only file that's present at the moment.
 Click the folder icon again to hide all that.